darcynoa/Debt-Payoff-Simulator-Website/README.md

 ### 3. **Install Node.js Dependencies (for Next.js Frontend):**

-In a separate terminal, navigate to the project directory if you haven’t already, and run:
+In a **separate terminal**, navigate to the project directory if you haven’t already, and run:

 ```bash
 npm install